Pythonity/python-ivona-api/README.md

 as they should cover the vast majority of use cases.
 Lexicons endpoints may be added in the future.

-If you're looking for out-of-the-box solution, have a look at [ivona-speak][ivona speak] - it's a script that uses this very library and lets you use its functionality directly from your shell.
+If you're looking for out-of-the-box solution, have a look at [ivona-speak][ivona speak] - it's a script that uses this library and lets you use its functionality directly from your shell.

 ## Installation
 With PyPI: